Invertebrates are a common sight in saltwater aquariums nowadays, especially reef tanks that are full of corals.

 |Tank Set-Up:||Saltwater with lots of hiding spots|

+They are a member of the Stenopodidae family, so technically speaking, the species isn’t actually a shrimp, they’re just a shrimp-like decapod.
 Coral Banded Shrimps are saltwater crustaceans that have become very popular among aquarists due to their distinctive colors and patterns.

 In shops, you may see them labeled as Banded Cleaner Shrimp, or even as their scientific name, Stenopus hispidus.